RhymesOfContraband/minimal-mistakes/_portfolio/layout.md

 A quick wound table on which to roll some dice to see where a character gets hurts.

 **FR**
-Une simple table de blessure corporelle d'un personnage, selon le résultat des dés.
+Une simple table pour déterminer les blessures d'un personnage par un jet de dés.